 Participants were recruited from over 430 hospitals and clinics in the UK, North America, China, Germany, Italy and Scandinavia.

-All study participants are given atorvastatin (a commonly used "statin" drug) to ensure good control of LDL ("bad") cholesterol.
+All study participants were given atorvastatin (a commonly used "statin" drug) to ensure good control of LDL ("bad") cholesterol.

-Participants also receive either anacetrapib or matching placebo (dummy) tablets daily (allocated randomly).
+Participants also received either anacetrapib or matching placebo (dummy) tablets daily (allocated randomly).

 The primary aim of the study is to see whether fewer participants given anacetrapib have heart attacks, revascularization procedures or die from coronary heart disease than do those given the placebo tablets.